top of page

 Deep Sleep - The First Headliner

-• Handles physical restoration and repair
+• Handles essential restore and repair functions

-• Creates energy through mitochondria renewal
+• Restores energy through mitochondria clean-up and renewal

-• Transfers memories to long-term storage
+• Transfers memories to long-term storage while making space for new memories

 REM Sleep - The Second Headliner

-• Processes emotions, reduces stress, restores self-regulation
+• Processes emotions and reduces stress to restore self-regulation

-• Connects memories in new ways for learning
+• Connects memories for learning

 • Enhances creativity and problem-solving

-• Supports empathy and reading social cues more accurately
+• Supports empathy and reading social cues more accurately - threat detection in particular

-The Five-Act Performance - A Precisely Timed Dance
+The Five-Act Performance

-You're leaving before the final bow, interrupting REM Sleep's important work on emotional balance and memory integration.
+Get up earlier than usual?
+You're leaving before the final bow, interrupting REM Sleep's essential work for emotional balance and memory integration.

 The Stage Director: Your Brain's Master Clock